ballon/advanced_lane_lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is inside the function get_calibration.
 The way it works is the following: We scan all images in camera_cal directory, we search for all corners by using findChessboardCorners, save everything up and leverage calibrateCamera to get all necessary data (camera matrix, distortion coefficients).
-In order to get undistorted image user'll have to call get_undistorted_image.
+In order to get distortion corrected image user'll have to call get_undistorted_image.

-Example of distorned and undistorted image:
+Example of distorted and corrected image:

 ![alt text][cimage1]
 ![alt text][cimage2]